Yale-BIM/f21-assignments/assignment-3/README.md

  and filtering.

 #### System Requirements
-As for the prior assignments, you should have access to a computer with `Ubuntu 18.04` and `ROS Melodic` to complete the homework.
+As for the prior assignments, you should have access to a computer with `Ubuntu 20.04` and `ROS Noetic` to complete this homework.

 You should also have `git` installed in the machine that you are using to work on your assignment.
 You will use git to save your work to your [GitHub](http://www.github.com) repository.